 - 💬 Comments

 Including psyllium husk in your daily routine is a natural way to support healthy cholesterol levels.
-A comprehensive meta-analysis published in the American Journal of Clinical Nutrition examined 28 randomized controlled trials involving 1,924 participants.
-The study found that supplementing with approximately 10.2 grams of psyllium daily for about 8 weeks led to significant reductions in key lipid markers:
+A meta-analysis published in the American Journal of Clinical Nutrition reviewed 28 randomized controlled trials with 1,924 participants.
+It found that taking about 10.2 grams of psyllium daily for around 8 weeks led to significant reductions in cholesterol markers:

-These findings suggest that regular psyllium supplementation can effectively improve lipid profiles, potentially reducing the risk of cardiovascular disease.
+These results suggest that regular psyllium use can help improve cholesterol and potentially lower the risk of cardiovascular disease.

 🩸Oat Flour in a Diabetic Diet